UniversalDependencies/UD_German-LIT/README.md

 # Changelog

+* 2023-05-15 v2.12
+  * Fixed: nominals cannot have obj and iobj children.
-* 30/10/2019
+* 2019-10-30
- Fixed all those errors reported by the validation script in the version 2.4.
+  * Fixed all those errors reported by the validation script in the version 2.4.

 ## References